anddr0/JetpackComposeApp/README.md

 # Presentation

 ### Main screen
-On the main screen, the user sees preset data and an image
+On the main screen, the user sees preset data and an image.

 <img src="https://github.com/user-attachments/assets/d690055f-4272-44a1-a011-e5ad548a9f26" alt="Main screen" width="250" height="500">

 ### Animal's screen